Quantum repeaters with encoding on nitrogen-vacancy center platforms: System description

 (3) \textbf{Decoherence:} We model the decoherence effect in electron/nuclear spins by using a depolarizing channel.
 For a single qubit $a$ ($A$), after a waiting time $t_{\rm w}$, the initial state $\rho$ will be mapped to

 where

 with $\tau_{\rm e/n}$ being the coherence time for electron/nuclear spins and $\mathbb{I}_d$ being a $d \times d$ identity matrix.
-The expression in Eq.~\eqref{eq:depol_model} is a re-arranged form of the typical expression for a depolarizing channel, $p \rho + (1-p) \mathbb{I}_2 /2$, with $p = \exp{(-{t_{\rm w}}/{\tau_{\rm e/n}})}$, in which $\lambda_2^{\rm e/n}$ represents the fidelity of the output state with respect to a pure input state.
+The expression in Eq.~\eqref{eq:depol_model} is a re-arranged form of the typical expression for a depolarizing channel, $p \rho + (1-p) \mathbb{I}_2 /2$, with $p = \exp{(-{t_{\rm w}}/{\tau_{\rm e/n}})}$, in which $\lambda_2^{\rm e/n}$ represents the fidelity of the output state with respect to {the input state, in the case of pure input states}.
 As shown below, this formulation suits better the two special cases of interest we need to deal with in the setup under consideration.

 The first case of interest is when we have a two-qubit system in an initial entangled state such as $|\Phi^+\rangle_{AB (ab)}$, for nuclear spins (electron spins).
 After a waiting time $t_{\rm w}$, both spins decohere according to Eq.~\eqref{eq:depol_model} resulting in $\mathcal{D}_{\rm depol}^{AB} (|\Phi^+\rangle_{AB} \langle\Phi^+|)$ as the output state for nuclear spins, where $\mathcal{D}_{\rm depol}^{AB}=\mathcal{D}_{\rm depol}^{A} \circ \mathcal{D}_{\rm depol}^{B}$, and similarly for electron spins.
 As shown in Appendix \ref{sec:appendix}, for $\rho = |\Phi^+\rangle_{AB (ab)} \langle\Phi^+|$, the output state can be written as